-As of September 30, 2010

-Actual Pro Forma(1) (in thousands) Pro Forma As Adjusted(2)
+Actual As of September 30, 20 Pro Forma(1) (in thousands) Pro Forma As Adjusted(2)(3)

-Consolidated Balance Sheet Data: , ,
+Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ 5,083 \$ 10,085 \$ 72,620
+Cash and cash equivalents \$ 5,083 \$ 10,085 \$ 73,335

-Working capital 6,817 8,373 74,751
+Working capital 6,817 8,373 75,466

-Total assets 22,090 27,092 89,627
+Total assets 22,090 27,092 90,342

 Total long-term debt 14,610 14,610 14,610

 Convertible preferred stock warrants 397

 Convertible preferred stock 184,549

-Total stockholders' (deficit) equity (186,395) (290) 66,088
+Total stockholders' (deficit) equity (186,395) (290) 66,803

-- Reflects on a pro forma basis (i) the filing of our sixth amended and restated certificate of incorporation on January 6, 2011, which adjusted the conversion rate of our Series E preferred stock from 1-to-1 to 1-to-1.3; (ii) the conversion of all outstanding shares of convertible preferred stock into common stock and the reclassification of the convertible preferred stock warrant liabilities to additional paid-in capital, each effective upon the closing of this offering; and (iii) the issuance and sale in January 2011 of promissory notes in an aggregate principal amount of \$5.0 million and related warrants to purchase an aggregate of 103,182 shares of our Series E-1 convertible preferred stock with an exercise price of \$0.02 per share, which results in a discount to the January 2011 promissory notes of approximately \$1.2 million, and the exercise and conversion of such warrants into 103,182 shares of common stock immediately prior to the consummation of this offering (while these note and warrant adjustments are reflected in the table above, they are not reflected in the pro forma balances set forth in our interim condensed consolidated financial statements included elsewhere in this prospectus). - (2) Reflects (i) the pro forma conversions and reclassifications described above, (ii) the sale of shares of our common stock in this offering at the initial public offering price of \$13.50 per share after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the repayment of the notes issued by us in January 2011 and the recognition of any related pro forma debt discount.
+- Reflects on a pro forma basis (i) the filing of our sixth amended and restated certificate of incorporation on January 6, 2011, which adjusted the conversion rate of our Series E preferred stock from 1-to-1 to 1-to-1.3; (ii) the conversion of all outstanding shares of convertible preferred stock into common stock and the reclassification of the convertible preferred stock warrant liabilities to additional paid-in capital, each effective upon the closing of this offering; and (iii) the issuance and sale in January 2011 of promissory notes in an aggregate principal amount of \$5.0 million and related warrants to purchase an aggregate of 103,182 shares of our Series E-1 convertible preferred stock with an exercise price of \$0.02 per share, which results in a discount to the January 2011 promissory notes of approximately \$1.2 million, and the exercise and conversion of such warrants into 103,182 shares of common stock immediately prior to the consummation of this offering (while these note and warrant adjustments are reflected in the table above, they are not reflected in the proforma balances set forth in our interim condensed consolidated financial statements included elsewhere in this prospectus). - (2) Reflects (i) the pro forma conversions and reclassifications described above, (ii) the sale of shares of our common stock in this offering at the assumed initial public offering price of \$14.50 per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the repayment of the notes issued by us in January 2011 and the recognition of any related pro forma debt discount. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$14.50 per share, the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) cash and cash equivalents and each of working capital, total assets and total stockholders' equity by \$4.9 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each increase of 1.0 million shares in the number of shares offered by us would increase cash and cash equivalents and each of working capital, total assets and total stockholders' equity by approximately \$13.6 million.
+Similarly, each decrease of 1.0 million shares in the number of shares offered by us would decrease cash and cash equivalents and each of working capital, total assets and total stockholders' equity by approximately \$13.6 million.
+The proforma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.